-2017 2016
+2018 2017

-Opening balance \$ 4,800 \$ 7,829
+Opening balance \$ 4,948 \$ 4,800

-Additions - 3,350

-Depreciation - 112

-Pre-production revenue - (1,539)

-Impairment - (5,013)

-Foreign exchange 148 61
+Foreign exchange (117) 148

-Closing balance \$ 4,948 \$ 4,800
+Closing balance \$ 4,831 \$ 4,948

 The Goondicum Ilmenite Project comprises two mining leases located in Central Queensland, Australia and is wholly-owned by Goondicum Resources.
-Goondicum Resources mined the deposit for a period of nine months between fiscal 2012 and 2013 before placing the mine on care and maintenance in June of 2013.
-Goondicum Resources commenced the upgrade and the necessary work to restart the Goondicum mine in August 2014.
-Goondicum Resources commenced mineral commissioning of the upgraded Goondicum mine processing facility in April 2015.
+Goondicum Resources commenced the upgrade and necessary work to restart the Goondicum mine in August 2014 and commenced mineral commissioning of the upgraded processing facility in April 2015.

-In August of 2015 the Corporation suspended operations at its Goondicum operations due to unfavourable movements in the ilmenite market.
+In August of 2015 the Corporation suspended operations at Goondicum due to unfavourable movements in the ilmenite market.
 Consequently, the Corporation undertook an impairment test on the cash generating unit being the plant, property and equipment and mineral properties.
 For the impairment test, a value in use model ("VIU") was used to determine the recoverable amount as this was expected to be higher than sale value less costs of disposal.

 The key assumptions and estimates used in determining the VIU were calculated using discounted after-tax cash flows based on cash flow projections in the Corporation's current life of mine plans.
-These projected cash flows were based on the latest expectation of future ilmenite prices, future capital expenditures, production costs estimates, discount rates and exchange rates.
+These projected cash flows were based on the latest expectation of future ilmenite prices, future capital expenditures, production cost estimates, discount rates and exchange rates.
 VIU was determined by calculating the net present value ("NPV") of the future cash flows expected to be generated by the mine.
-The key assumptions used by the Corporation for impairment testing are: ilmenite price per tonne US\$192-US\$216 (2016 - US\$102-US\$160); discount rate of 20% (2016 - 20%); life of mine years of 9 (2016 - 9).
-For the year ended June 30, 2017, impairment charges totalled \$nil (2016 - \$10,615).
-A 10% decrease in the price of forecasted ilmenite holding all other assumptions constant would result in a decrease in fair value of plant and equipment and mineral properties of \$10,300 (2016 - \$7,500).
+The key assumptions used by the Corporation for impairment testing are: ilmenite price per tonne US\$190-US\$218 (2017 - US\$192-US\$216); discount rate of 20% (2017 - 20%); life of mine years of 9 (2017 - 9).
+A 10% decrease in the price of forecasted ilmenite holding all other assumptions constant would result in a decrease in fair value of plant and equipment and mineral properties of \$13.2 million (2017-\$10.3 million).

-Notes to Consolidated Financial Statements Years Ended June 30, 2017 and 2016 (Expressed in Thousands of Canadian Dollars)
+Notes to Consolidated Financial Statements Years Ended June 30, 2018 and 2017 (Tabular Amounts Expressed in Thousands of Canadian Dollars, Unless Otherwise Stated)